Noxsios/vai/site/content/docs/workflow-syntax.md

 ## Passing inputs

-`with` follows a syntax similar to GitHub Actions expressions.
+`with` is a map of [Expr](https://expr-lang.org/) expressions.

-There are a few built-in functions that can be used in `with`, two shown below are:
+On top of the standard Expr functions and behavior, Vai provides a few additional helpers:

-- `input`: grabs the value passed to the task
+- `input`: the value passed to the task at that key
   - If the task is top-level (called via CLI), `with` values are received from the `--with` flag.
   - If the task is called from another task, `with` values are passed from the calling step.
-- `default`: sets a default value if the input is not provided
+- `os`, `arch`, `platform`: the current OS, architecture, or platform

 {{< tabs items="run,eval" >}}
 {{< tab >}}